-Migrants who are eligible for voluntary departure from the Netherlands with support of IOM can qualify for a return allowance of 200 Euros per adult/unaccompanied minor and 40 Euros per accompanied minor to sustain initial needs after departure from the Netherlands (amounts are valid from 1-1-2016).
-This contribution is handed over on a debit card at Schiphol airport before departure.
-Not eligible for this assistance are migrants returning to Morocco and Algeria (application date after 1 December 2016) and migrants returning to Belarus, Egypt, Georgia, Lebanon, Tunisia, Turkey, and Ukraine (from 1 January 2017).
+Migrants who are eligible for voluntary departure from the Netherlands with support of IOM are eligible for a financial allowance of 200 Euros per adult/unaccompanied minor and 40 Euros per accompanied minor to sustain initial needs after arrival in the country of origin.

 More information or submit an application for voluntary return?

 Download here the REAN information sheet in different languages.

 More details about the possibilities of support for departure from the Netherlands per target group can be found in the dropdown menu.